Estate Planning & Probate

 How Pennsylvania Inheritance Tax Works

-- Tax applies to assets transferred at death, including non-probate transfers.
-The tax reaches property passing by will, intestacy, joint ownership, beneficiary designation, and trust distribution.
-TOD accounts, POD designations, and jointly held property are all included in the taxable estate.
+Pennsylvania inheritance tax operates on five core principles that govern every estate administration.
+First, the tax applies to assets transferred at death, including non-probate transfers: the tax reaches property passing by will, intestacy, joint ownership, beneficiary designation, and trust distribution, and TOD accounts, POD designations, and jointly held property are all included in the taxable estate.
+Second, tax rates are based on relationship to the decedent: spouses pay zero percent, lineal descendants (children, grandchildren) and lineal ancestors (parents, grandparents) pay 4.5 percent, siblings pay 12 percent, and all other beneficiaries including nieces, nephews, friends, and unmarried partners pay 15 percent.

-- Tax is due within nine months of death.
-The Pennsylvania inheritance tax return (Form REV-1500) must be filed with the Register of Wills within nine months of the date of death.
-Extensions to file may be granted, but estimated tax is still due within nine months to avoid interest.
+Third, the tax is due within nine months of death: the Pennsylvania inheritance tax return (Form REV-1500) must be filed with the Register of Wills within nine months of the date of death, and extensions to file may be granted but estimated tax is still due within nine months to avoid interest.
+Fourth, Pennsylvania offers a five percent discount on all inheritance tax paid within three months of death, creating a meaningful incentive for early administration when estate assets are liquid.
+Fifth, unpaid inheritance tax accrues interest and penalties, the tax becomes a lien on all property included in the taxable estate until paid, and that lien can prevent sale or transfer of real estate and delay distributions to beneficiaries.

 These rules apply to every Pennsylvania decedent and to real estate located in Pennsylvania owned by non-residents.
 The tax is not optional, and there is no general exemption based on estate size.
+Federal estate tax is a separate obligation with its own exemption and rates, applying to estates above $15 million at a 40 percent rate.

 At Lebovitz & Lebovitz, P.A., we represent executors and beneficiaries in Pennsylvania inheritance tax filings, estate administration, and tax disputes throughout Allegheny County and southwestern Pennsylvania, including Fox Chapel, Squirrel Hill, Mt.
 Lebanon, and Sewickley.